bailey-lab/MIPTools/README.md

 A recent version of MIPTools container, built and ready to use, can be downloaded [here](http://baileylab.brown.edu/MIPTools/resources/).

-Please note that this pre-build version does not include bcl2fastq software due to its license.
-If you plan to use MIPTools to demultiplex bcl files, then please built the container yourself as described in the next section.
-You will not need bcl2fastq if you are not planning to download your sequencing data in bcl format and do your own demultiplexing.
+Note that this pre-built version does not include `bcl2fastq` software due to its license.
+If you plan to use MIPTools to demultiplex bcl files, you must build the container yourself as described in the next section.

 #### Alternatively, build MIPTools from the definition file
 MIPTools can also be built from scratch using the definition file provided in